 - Possible benefits and risks of the treatment

 The protocol must be reviewed and approved by a special review committee, called an Institutional Review Board, or IRB for short.
 Doctors, scientists and people from the community make up an IRB.
 These IRB members review the study plan to make sure that the rights of volunteers in the study are protected.
 They also check to see that the risks of being in the study are reasonable in comparison to the expected good outcomes.

 Who can be part of a clinical trial?

 Some research studies look for people with certain health problems to be studied.
 Other studies need only healthy participants.
 Research procedures with healthy volunteers are designed to develop new knowledge, not to provide direct benefit to study participants.
 Every clinical trial has a set of guidelines about who can be part of that study.
 These guidelines are also called eligibility requirements.
 The factors that allow someone to participate in a clinical study are called inclusion criteria.
 Those factors that disqualify someone from participating are called exclusion criteria.
 These are based on things such as age, gender, the type and stage of a disease, previous treatment history and other medical conditions.
 In other words, you must qualify for the study before you can participate in the clinical trial.

-Often, the guidelines are set so that people in the study are as much alike as possible.
+Guidelines are often set so that people in the study are as much alike as possible.
 This way, the doctors and researchers can be sure that the results from the study are due to the treatment.

 You may be asked if you: